 In an era when all the information you need is at your fingertips, managers are overwhelmed by the amount of company data in their grasp.
 KPIs, conversion rates, sales forecasts, NPS scores, traffic stats, budget info: the list of numbers and the quantity of spreadsheets goes on and on and on.

-Tracking performance metrics allows you to make better decisions—your future success hinges on how well it’s done—so successful companies invest in the best possible data management tools available.
+Tracking performance metrics allows you to make better decisions that help you close more deals, improve your business’s bottom line and enhance the customer experience.
+Your future success hinges on how well you analyze and glean insights from your workflows, sales cycle, customer interactions, customer satisfaction and so forth, so successful companies invest in the best possible data management tools available.

-But most companies neglect data management, including customer data.
+But most companies neglect efficient, streamlined data management.

-Spreadsheets are not the most user-friendly way to share data within a small team.
-For a business looking to grow, spreadsheets can become a significant productivity-killer.
-They also require a lot of manual data entry and increase the risk of human error.
+Spreadsheets are also not the most user-friendly way to share data within a small team.
+For a business looking to grow and streamline business processes, spreadsheets can become a significant productivity-killer.

-If you truly believe IT is your biggest obstacle to implementing a dream data management strategy that you know will take your business to the next level, then it’s time for you to consider a CRM.
+If you truly believe you need to make a change and adopt a dream data management strategy that you know will take your business to the next level, then it’s time for you to consider a CRM.

-One of the key benefits of a customer relationship management (CRM) system is that it is designed to break down the communication silos in your organization.
-In other words, it gets you and everyone around you organized.
+One of the key benefits of a CRM system is that it is designed to break down the communication silos in your organization.
+In other words, a CRM helps you and everyone around you get (and stay) organized.

-CRM systems give you and your team easy access to the insights needed to steer themselves towards their goals by integrating the communication, analytics, forecasting, and data handling tools of your company.
-For more details on the basics of CRMs read our guide ‘What is a CRM system?’.
+CRM platforms give you and your sales reps easy access to the insights needed to reach your goals by integrating the communication, analytics, forecasting and data handling tools of your company.

-As technologically advanced as they may sound, the best CRM tools are also easy to integrate, user-friendly and totally manageable without any expert IT knowledge or support—and many CRM providers also have onboarding for new customers and support staff.
+As technologically advanced as they may sound, the best CRM tools are also easy to integrate, user-friendly and totally manageable without any expert IT knowledge or support.
+Many CRM providers also have onboarding for new customers and support staff.
 Away goes the “IT barrier” problem and in comes a new era of higher productivity and focus.

-Here are 3 ways adopting a CRM tool can really help you benefit and give you a competitive edge:
+Here are three ways adopting a CRM tool can really help you benefit and give you a competitive edge:

 Manual data entry is not only less reliable, but also a waste of your most important resource: time.
-You should be focusing your efforts on more strategic activities )like actually selling).
-A CRM will automate the collection of important information about customers, leads and more through a wide range of features designed to make you more productive.
+You should be focusing your sales forces’ efforts on more strategic activities (like actually selling).
+A CRM will automate the collection of important customer information, leads and more through a wide range of features designed to make you more productive.

 2. Easily manage processes through pipelines